5 Best Carnitas In San Antonio

 These aren’t the massive, meat-filled, mega tacos you might find at Carnitas Don Raul.
 Instead, Taqueria Datapoint serves tiny street tacos on a plate with onions and cilantro.
 You might want to order 4 or 5 of them to make a full meal.
 Also, full disclosure: I love the other tacos here just as much as the carnitas, so I’m going to advocate for a platter of 5 tacos in a variety of fillings.
 But you do you.

-The carnitas here is soft and delicate, cooked slowly until it’s rich and drippy.
+The carnitas here are soft and delicate, cooked slowly until they're rich and drippy.
 I went heavy on the salsa, as I typically do with carnitas (so much meat!
 It needs more acidity and spice, in my opinion) and I also layered on the onion and cilantro.

 But you could absolutely enjoy the flavor of the carnitas solo.
 Taqueria Datapoint does offer a carnitas plate, which includes a large portion of carnitas, corn tortillas, and toppings.
 And if you’re ordering for a group, go for the full pound of carnitas.
 It comes with 10 tortillas, rice, and charro beans.